Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Introduction and Statement of Main Results

-The above definitions for weak and strong solutions are also adapted for more general boundary conditions in this paper, {\it e.g.}, the oblique derivative boundary condition \eqref{homog bc} and the Navier and kinematic boundary conditions \eqref{navier bc}\eqref{kinematic bc}.
+We adopt the above definitions for weak and strong solutions also for more general types of boundary conditions, {\it e.g.}, the oblique derivative boundary condition in \eqref{homog bc}, as well as the Navier and kinematic boundary conditions in \eqref{navier bc}\eqref{kinematic bc}.

-The main result of the paper is as follows: \begin{theorem} Let $\Omega \subset \R^3$ be one of the following domains: a round ball, a half-space, or a right circular cylindrical duct.
-Assume that the initial data satisfies $u_0 \in H^1(\Omega;\R^3)$ and ${\rm div}\, u_0 =0$.
+In regard to the aforementioned motivating examples, our main result of the paper can be stated as follows: \begin{theorem} Let $\Omega \subset \R^3$ be one of the following smooth domains: a round ball, a half-space, or a right circular cylindrical duct.
 Let $u$ be a weak solution to the Navier--Stokes equations \eqref{ns}\eqref{incompressible}\eqref{initial data} with the Navier and kinematic boundary conditions \eqref{navier bc}\eqref{kinematic bc}.
-Define the turning angle $\theta$ of vorticity $\omega = \na \times u$ by

-If the vorticity directions are coherently aligned, {\em i.e.}, there is a constant $\rho>0$ so that
+Suppose that the vorticity $\omega = \na \times u$ is {\em coherently aligned up to the boundary} in the following sense: there exists a constant $\rho>0$ such that